 I adopt a strength-base leadership.

 I value collaborative work and I believe in focusing on people’s strengths rather than trying to fix their flaws.
-As I believe that passion is the best fuel of all, I believe in offering talents opportunity to learn where they want to and take on projects they are keen on, rather than imposing them.
-I believe in maximizing a teams efficiency by moving people skills from good to great on something they are naturally good at, rather than them spending energy and working twice as hard to overcome something they are not naturally good at and possibly don’t enjoy – Good read on this principle here: Clifton Strength Base Leadership book
+As I believe that passion is the best fuel of all, it is key to me to offer talents the opportunity to grow where they want to, and take on projects they are keen on, rather than imposing them.
+I believe in maximising a team's efficiency by moving people's skills from good to great on something they are naturally good at, rather than having them spend energy and work twice as hard to overcome something they are not naturally good at and possibly don’t enjoy – Good read on this principle here: Clifton Strength Base Leadership book

 I remember to enjoy the journey as a team.